Justin-Panagos/Lean/README.md

 > "Are you a developer comfortable managing Git yourself?"

-**No** - Slate includes `/ln-save-work`.
+**No** - Lean includes `/ln-save-work`.
 Type it when you want to save your work.
-Slate handles the rest.
+Lean handles the rest.

 **Yes** - Git is yours.
-Slate stays out of it.
+Lean stays out of it.

 ---

 ## Multi-Session Handoffs

-Slate tracks session state across context resets.
+Lean tracks session state across context resets.

 - `/ln-handoff` saves current state to `docs/handoffs/YYYY-MM-DD-HH-MM-<topic>-handoff.md`
-- On next session start, Slate lists available handoffs and asks which to resume
+- On next session start, Lean lists available handoffs and asks which to resume
 - Loading a handoff prints a summary: what's done, what's not, where to pick up
 - `/ln-handoff --overwrite` replaces an existing handoff for the same topic